bloominstituteoftechnology/CS-Build-Week-1/README.md

 free to reach out.
 But there won't be any pair programming or splitting the project into different chunks for different people.

+## Clone this repo?

+Or start from scratch?

+Recommend starting from scratch.
+That way you'll have a clean commit history and won't have to worry about merging changes from this informational repo in yours.

 ## Objectives

 * Student should be able to create a unique, high-quality project that